snarfed/indie-map/README.md

 [Indie Map](http://www.indiemap.org/) is a public [IndieWeb](https://indieweb.org/) social graph and dataset.
 [See the docs for details.](http://www.indiemap.org/docs.html) This doc focuses on how to develop, run, and maintain Indie Map itself.

 The individual sites and pages retain their original copyright.
-The rest of the dataset and this project are placed into the public domain.
-You may also use it under the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).
+The rest of the dataset and this project are placed into the public domain via the [CC0 public domain dedication](http://creativecommons.org/publicdomain/zero/1.0/).

 ### Crawl